How not to make a mistake when calculating real estate agency fees?

 The agency acts as an intermediary between the buyer and the seller.
 Concretely, it is at the service of both parties.
 It is therefore legitimate to ask who should pay the agency fees.
 Moreover, there is no law stipulating who has the duty to do so.

-However, it is most often the seller who calls on the agency to help him sell his house.
+However, in most cases the seller who calls on the agency to help with the selling their home .
 It is therefore customary for the seller to pay the agency fees.
 This is why you will generally see on the advertisements an FAI price (for Agency Fees Included).

 When buying real estate, the buyer must also pay acquisition costs.
 These include notary fees and taxes.
 Agency fees are calculated on the basis of the amount paid by the buyer to the seller .
 If you buy a property, it may be interesting to pay the agency fees.
 These will be deducted from the sale price, and could lower your notary fees.